 Devin graduated in the spring of 1984 from Brigham Young University in American Studies.
 At that time he was named as a recipient of an NCAA postgraduate scholarship.
 Later that summer, Devin was chosen by the Indiana Pacers as the 25th pick in the NBA draft.
 He played a season with the Pacers and part of a second season with the Phoenix Suns.

 Devin conducted his own basketball camp for nine years.
 Most recently, he worked for three years as an assistant basketball coach for the Timpanogos High School girl's team.
 In a Deseret News poll in the year 2000, Devin was voted one of the top 10 college basketball players in Utah of the 20th century.
 In that same year, Sports Illustrated magazine named him one of the 50 most influential sports figures in Utah.

 During and after his athletic career, Devin has been a speaker for numerous youth groups.
 He has also been actively involved as a volunteer, serving and counseling hundreds of young adults over the past twenty years.

-George Durrant is the author of more than 20 books, including the bestsellers Love at Home—Starring Father and Don’t Forget the Star.
+George Durrant is the author of more than 20 books, including the bestsellers Love at Home, Starring Father and Don't Forget the Star.
 He taught religion at Brigham Young University and worked in many capacities for the LDS Church Education System.
 He also served as director of Priesthood Genealogy for the LDS Church.
-His education includes a B.S. degree in Art from BYU, a Master’s degree in Educational Administration from BYU and an EdD degree in Educational Administration from BYU.
-George was born and raised in American Fork, Utah and is married to the former Marilyn Burnham.
-He is the father of eight children and grandfather of 32 and counting.
+His education includes a B.S. degree in Art from BYU, a Master's degree in Educational Administration from BYU and an EdD degree in Educational Administration from BYU.